 - If you are having enough leave from office, go through different tourist spots in Kerala, and with the help of your tour organizer finalize the number of days.
 In both cases, freeze your arrival and departure dates.

-- Once this is finalized, you can book your tickets to Kerala.
+- Once your kerala tour package is finalized, you can book your tickets to Kerala.
 While booking onward journey, it’s always advisable to book up to Cochin.
 Trivandrum is another option – book up to Trivandrum only if your first destination is Kovalam or Kanyakumari.
 Calicut is good only if your first destination is Wayanad.

 - Cochin is also spelled as Kochi, and is also known as Ernakulam.
 While booking a bus you can make the booking to Ernakulam.
 While booking a train you may book to Ernakulam North or Ernakulam South as some trains stop only at one station.
 The station code for train booking is ERN or ERS.
 For flights, make the booking to Cochin or Kochi (location code is COK).
 By any means, try to reach Cochin as early as possible to cover maximum spots in our kerala tour packages.

 - Tourists from Coimbatore, Bangalore, Mysore, Chennai and Hyderabad can reach Kerala by train, flight or bus.
 From Coimbatore, bus is the best option.
 If you are traveling from Bangalore, you have all three options.
 Normally a bus takes 9 – 12 hrs to reach Cochin from Bangalore.
 Nowadays multi-axle Volvo buses are reaching Cochin in 9 to 10 hrs.
 This varies on road conditions.
 There is a check post at Tamil Nadu – Kerala border and very rarely, we have seen buses come late due to checking at this check post.
 There are lots of buses plying on Bangalore – Cochin route and this is a good option to reach Kerala from Bangalore.
 You may even check for sleeper buses.
 A train takes approximately 12 hrs from Bangalore but getting a ticket is the biggest challenge.
 If tickets are available, this is the best option.
 In any case, try to book a bus/train which reaches Cochin in the morning.
 If you are opting for flight, book a flight that reaches at least before noon.